pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/groups/members.rst

 * :response_code:`400,if the criteria document is invalid`
 * :response_code:`404,if the group cannot be found`

-| :return:`list of repository IDs for all repositories in the group`
+| :return:`array of repository IDs for all repositories in the group`

 :sample_request:`_` ::